TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: B, D, E

+❌ - Incorrect - Correct answer was B, C and E
+First B is correct because if the type of a method argument is an interface then a reference variable that implements interface may be passed to the method.
+Second, C is correct because a method that takes a parameter with type java.lang.Object can be passed any variable
+Third E is correct because defining a final instance method on the superclass means that the specific method will be called in the parent class at runtime.

+D was incorrect because not all cast exceptions can be detected at compile time.

 12. Which of the following statements can be inserted in the blank so that the code will compile successfully?
 (Choose all that apply.)

 public class Snake {}
 public class Cobra extends Snake {}
+public class GardenSnake extends Cobra {}
 public class Snakehandler {
     private Snake snake;
     public void setSnake(Snake snake) { this.snake = snake; }